paharinni/paharinni/README.md

 - 📫 How to reach me **pakharenkobusiness@gmail.com**

-- 💬 **The more steps have been taken, the farther the starting point is.**
+- 🧠 **The more steps have been taken, the farther the starting point is.**

+- 💬 I speak English, Ukrainian, and Russian, you'll know more about me at the job interview.

 <h3 align="left">Connect with me:</h3>
 <p align="left">